 I love vintage garden pots but they are hard to find and often expensive.
-I decided to make my own from terra cotta red pots for my new spring garden.
+Wait until you see how I made my new terra cotta pots look old.

 I love everything vintage, including everything that is vintage gardening.
 But vintage garden pots can be pricey.